Eating for Ink: Why Your Chicken Soup Just Got a Side of Spinach

 Conclusion: Nourishment as a Tribute to Your Art

-Whether you emerge from an avant-garde studio in London or a traditional parlor in Sydney, remember that the care for your tattoo extends past ointments and balms it is about fueling the body with intent.
+Whether you emerge from an avant-garde studio in London or a traditional parlor in Sydney, remember that the care for your tattoo extends beyond ointments and balms it is about fueling the body with intent.
 As humor brings joy to your life, so does a balanced diet bring life to your art.

 So, what’s on your post-tattoo menu?
 Perhaps a Tokyo-inspired poke bowl or a hearty Mediterranean salad?
 Choose what nourishes your soul and amplifies your ink.